-Project directors must attach a PDF copy of their Research Contributions presented in this order:
+Project directors must attach a PDF of their Research Contributions presented in this order:

 1. Relevant Research Contributions Over the Last Six Years

 Outline your research contributions within the last six years.
-For an application deadline in November 2017, for example, include contributions from November 2011 onwards.
 In the case of those candidates claiming career interruptions (see 4.
 Career Interruptions and Special Circumstances below), you may include publications drawn from your most recent periods of research activity, to an overall total of six years.